All listings must be submitted in writing by noon Thursday for inclusion in Saturday’s Church Briefs. Listings may be emailed to email@example.com.

 For more information call 362-2443.

-The Thrift Shop is located at 303 A St., La Porte and is open Monday through Saturday from 10 a.m. until 4 p.m.
+The Thrift Shop is located at 303 A St., La Porte, open from 10 a.m. to 4 p.m., Monday through Saturday.

 Caregivers need care too

 Nourish for Caregivers is a Catholic support group for anyone juggling the challenges of life, health, career and caring for an aging or ailing spouse, parent, child or grandchild at home, in town or at a distance.
 It aims to support caregivers in finding peace, comfort and joy in their caregiving journey.

 The support group meets the second Wednesday of the month at St. Peter Rectory, 1104 Monroe St., La Porte, at 6:30 p.m.
 Each meeting includes a timely topic, participant handouts, discussion and prayer.
 There is no cost to the program.

 For more information or to register contact: Deacon Frank J. Zolvinski at email@example.com.

 Agape Christian Church located at 1601 I St., La Porte, offers a different kind of worship experience Saturday nights at 6 p.m.

 Join us for a coffee house atmosphere, the latest contemporary Christian worship, and solid biblical teaching.